youozhan/mfadt-thesisstudio-1/creative-research-1.md

 3. [Self - Portrait](http://olia.lialina.work/)

-    This is a guided experience for the audience to make Olia Lialina's self protrait with three browsers: Firefox, Tor and Beaker.
+    This is a guided experience for the audience to make Olia Lialina's self portrait with three browsers: Firefox, Tor and Beaker.

     ![alt text](Assets/self-portrait.jpg "Self Portrait")